DarkGuy10/NextJS-Electron-Boilerplate/README.md

 - Import aliases supported for both main and renderer processes
 - Binaries support auto-updates by default
 - Completely flexible, transparent and customizable structure
-- Typescript supported by default
+- Typescript and ESModules supported by default
 - Intuitive structure to avoid messy codebase
 - Documented <a href="#-scripts">npm scripts</a>